What Are Hardcore Mobile Games?

 Who Are the Biggest Hardcore Gamers?

 Because of a hardcore game’s long lifetime value, hardcore gamers are incredibly and particularly sought after.
 Many hardcore games often seek advanced targeting options such as app vertical targeting as part of their UA strategy.
 This allows UA managers to reach users who are already playing other hardcore games.
-Meaning, game developers acquire the very users they know will love and engage with their game.
-This is the recipe for a hardcore game with greater long-term success in growing its user base.

 How Do Hardcore Games Monetize Their Users?

 This may come as no surprise to those who know that ad consumption represents a key revenue stream for several mobile games.
 And with hardcore games typically racking up long gameplay sessions due to the in-depth storytelling and battles that can’t be paused midsession, ad consumption is likely to be higher than in other gaming verticals.
-Such as in hypercasual games.

 Hardcore games are not for everyone.
 However, if you are a hardcore gamer, you pride yourself on fully immersing yourself in the gaming experience.
-The commitment and community users enjoy with hardcore games have become the reason why some hardcore games are able to reign the charts.
-Even years after launch.

 Hardcore games require a high user input and time investment in order for users to be successful.
 These mobile games often require players to develop skills, invest in their characters or worlds, and overcome challenges.